-Orchestra is a performance based class for violin/viola/cello/bass ,string instruments.
+Strings is a performance based class for violin, viola, cello, and/or bass.
 Students will focus on technical development, repertoire preparation as well as ensemble techniques and performance practices.
-Student must own their own instrument and must have 2/3 yrs playing experience or must audition for director.
-Student must be able to read musical notation.
+Students must own their own instrument and must have two to three years playing experience or must audition with the director.
+Students must be able to read musical notation.

 Prerequisite: 2-3 years of experience or Audition.
-Students must own her/his own instrument.
+Students must own her/ his own instrument.
+Credits: 1.0